Math Intervention Programs and Resources

 What should I look for when choosing a math intervention program?

 Yes.
-Several well-regarded programs are free or have free tiers, including the Primary Numeracy Intervention Program (K–3), XtraMath for math fact fluency, Immersion with Facts for multiplication, and tools from the Math Learning Center and Illuminations.
-Free programs can be highly effective when paired with strong teacher implementation and consistent progress monitoring.
+Several well-regarded free math intervention programs are available, including the Primary Numeracy Intervention Program (K–3, includes diagnostic assessments and over 100 resources), XtraMath (free math fact fluency practice with teacher reporting), Immersion with Facts (free multiplication fluency intervention), and free tools from the Math Learning Center and Illuminations.
+Free programs can be highly effective when paired with consistent teacher implementation and regular progress monitoring.

-A math curriculum is the full scope of grade-level instruction designed for all students.
-A math intervention program is specifically designed to address foundational skill gaps in students who are behind — it is supplemental, not a replacement for core instruction.
-Intervention programs focus on fewer, higher-priority skills and use more intensive instructional strategies like explicit direct instruction and CRA (Concrete-Representational-Abstract) sequencing.
+A math curriculum is the complete, grade-level scope and sequence of instruction designed for all students.
+A math intervention program is supplemental — it is specifically designed to close foundational skill gaps in students who are behind.
+Intervention programs are not replacements for core instruction.
+They focus on fewer, higher-priority skills and use more intensive strategies, such as explicit direct instruction, smaller group sizes, and CRA-based lesson design.

-Computer-based programs like DreamBox, IXL, Freckle, and XtraMath can be valuable supplements to math intervention, but most research suggests they work best as practice tools rather than primary intervention delivery.
-Students with significant math difficulties typically benefit most from teacher-led, explicit instruction — especially for developing conceptual understanding.
-Technology programs are strongest for building fluency once foundational concepts are in place.
+Computer-based programs like DreamBox, IXL, Freckle, and XtraMath can be valuable components of a math intervention plan, but most research suggests they work best as supplemental practice tools rather than the primary mode of intervention delivery.
+Students with significant math difficulties typically benefit most from teacher-led, explicit instruction — especially for building conceptual understanding.
+Technology programs are most effective for reinforcing fluency and providing additional practice once foundational concepts are in place.

 What is the Primary Numeracy Intervention Program, and is it really free?